-Children must be at least three years old and fully toilet trained.
-A Child's Place is a preschool summer camp in an early learning environment.
-Parents should consider whether a child who is over the age of 6 would be best served at A Child's Place or at Camp Notre Dame (410-532-3584) which serves children ages 5 to 11.
+Children must be at least two years old and fully toilet trained.
+A Child's Place is a preschool summer camp in an early learning environment, this includes children ages 2-6.
+Parents should consider whether a child who is over age 6 would be best served at A Child's Place or at Camp Notre Dame (410-532-3584) which serves children ages 5 to 11.